Today's Articles

 From Savannah, Georgia, educated at Charleston College, John Charles Fremont taught mathematics before joining the Army Topographical Engineers Corps in 1838.
 Among other field services, in 1842, Fremont mapped most of the Oregon Trail and climbed the second-highest peak in the Wind River Mountains, afterward known as Fremont Peak.
 Fremont made many expeditions; in 1845, he explored the Great Basin and the Pacific coast.

 On August 30, 1861, Fremont proclaimed that all slaves owned by Confederates in Missouri were free.
-President Abraham Lincoln was furious and asked him to modify his order; Fremont refused to claim that "it would imply that I myself thought it wrong and that I had acted without reflection, which the gravity of the point demanded."
+President Abraham Lincoln was furious and asked him to modify his order; Fremont refused to claim that "it would imply that I thought it wrong and that I had acted without reflection, which the gravity of the point demanded."
 Lincoln was urged to dismiss him.
 He was replaced by Horace Greeley, editor of the New York Tribune, who wrote an open letter to Lincoln defending Fremont and criticizing the president for failing to make slavery the dominant issue of the war and compromising moral principles for political motives.

-His price was the removal of his old enemy, Montgomery Blair, from the Cabinet.
+His price was removing his old enemy, Montgomery Blair, from the Cabinet.
 On September 22, 1864, Fremont withdrew from the contest.
 The following day, Lincoln sacked Blair and replaced him with the radical William Dennison.
 After the War, Fremont became involved in and failed at railroad financing and building.
 He (then) became governor of Arizona Territory from 1873 to 1883.
 Fremont wrote several books about his expeditions and his autobiography, Memories of My Life 1887.
 John Fremont died in New York City on July 13, 1890.

 To Become a Legislator